nithyaramakrishnan/data-shield/convert.md

 You can convert your images to run in an EnclaveOS® environment by using the {{site.data.keyword.datashield_short}} Container Converter.
 After your images are converted, you can deploy them to your SGX capable Kubernetes cluster.
 {: shortdesc}

-You can convert your applications without making any changes to your code.
+You can convert your applications without changing your code.
 By doing the conversion, you're preparing your application to run in an EnclaveOS environment.
-It's important to note that the conversion process does not actually encrypt your application.
-Only data that is generated at runtime - after the application is launched within an SGX Enclave is protected by IBM Cloud Data Shield.
+It's important to note that the conversion process does not encrypt your application.
+Only data that is generated at run time - after the application is invoked within an SGX Enclave is protected by IBM Cloud Data Shield.

 The conversion process does not encrypt your application.
 {: important}